elasticio/elasticio.github.io/content/_components/ipaas-core/index.md

 * **Component Match Strategy** - Options are `componentId` or `nameAndTeam`.
 When `componentId` is used, each step in the flow must have a `component_id` property which is either a string reference to the component ID or an object with a `componentId` property which is a string reference to the component ID.
 This is the component that will be used in this flow.
 When `nameAndTeam` is used, each step in the flow must have a `component_id` property which is an object which then contains `componentDevTeam` and `componentName` to identify the component that will be used in the flow.

 * **Credential Match Strategy** - Options are `credentialId` or `credentialName`.
 When `credentialId` is used, each step in the flow that uses credential or secrets must have a `credentials_id`/`secret_id` property which is either a string reference to the credential/secret ID or an object with a `credential_id`/`secret_id` property which is a string reference to the credential ID oran object with a `credentialId`/`secretId` property which is a string reference to the credential/secret ID.
 When `credentialName` is used, each step in the flow that uses credentials must have a `credentials_id`/`secret_id` property which is an object which then contains `credentialName`/`secretName` to identify the name of the credential/secret that will be used in the flow.

+* **Pub-Sub Topic Match Strategy** - Options are `pubSubId` or `pubSubTopicName`, optional, `pubSubId` by default.
+When the match strategy is `pubSubId`, the upsert action will delete the `pubSubTopicName` attribute before uploading the flow definition.
+When the match strategy is `pubSubTopicName`, the upsert action will find the topic ID of the topic that has the exact same name referenced in `pubSubTopicName` and use that in the flow definition. (pubSubTopicName will be deleted before upload.)
+The component throw an error if the number of topics with the provided name is not exactly 1.

+* **Component Version Match Strategy** - Options are `alwaysUseLatest`, `exactMatch` or `exactMatchOrHigher`, optional, `alwaysUseLatest` by default.
+  * When the match strategy is `alwaysUseLatest`, the upsert action grab the latest published version of every component.
+  * When the match strategy is `exactMatch`, the upsert action grab the published version of the component with the exact same semantic version.
+(Throw an error if there is no published version of the component with the exact same semantic version.)
+  * When the match strategy is `exactMatchOrHigher`, the upsert action grab the latest (fix) published version of the component with the same major semantic version.
+The action throw an error if the latest fix is less than the semantic version provided in the incoming message for the step.

 #### Notes on Component and Credential Match Strategies